Published online Aug 14, 2018. doi: 10.3748/wjg.v24.i30.3448

 Published online: August 14, 2018

-The objective of this research was to elucidate tongue coating microbiota and metabolic differences in CHB patients with yellow or white tongue coatings.
+To elucidate tongue coating microbiota and metabolic differences in chronic hepatitis B (CHB) patients with yellow or white tongue coatings.